jesusbv/Neo4JQuery/README.md

     });
 ```

-<h3>Cypher Builder
+<h3>Cypher Builder</h3>

 <a name="reset" />
 <h4>reset()</h4>

 Resets the builder object (inclusive cached query).
-Should be used to be as first method in the chain when you get the builder object.
+Should be used to be as first method in the chain when you use the builder object.

 <strong>Arguments</strong>